 Futures contracts represent legal and standardized agreements.
 Typically, the buyer holds a long position while the seller takes a short position.

 Margin refers to the total amount deposited by the parties in the clearinghouse.
-It serves as a guarantee that all parties will fulfill their contractual obligations.
+It serves as a guarantee that all parties will fulfil their contractual obligations.
 At the outset of a trade, both parties must deposit a margin.
 If the initial margin significantly drops below the maintenance amount due to market fluctuations, the party in question will receive a margin call.

 Marking to market is a daily settlement process for future prices.
 The fluctuations in future prices result from active trading.
 Following each trading session, clearinghouses credit or debit the margin amount from the differential amount deposited by the parties to account for price differences.